NTMC-Community/MatchZoo/README.md

 # MatchZoo
 ----
-MatchingZoom is a toolkit for text matching.
+MatchingZoo is a toolkit for text matching.
 It was developed with a focus on facilitate the designing, comparing and sharing of deep text matching models.

 ## Overview
 The architecture of the MatchZoo toolit is depicited in Figure